What is RedisGears?

 To get started with RedisGears, see the quick start tutorial for Python or Java.

 To learn more about the RedisGears API and understand how it works under the hood, see the RedisGears docs.

 Write-behind caching patterns

 Redis publishes RedisGears recipes to support write-behind.
-You can learn how to use these recipes in our write-behind caching guide.
+You can learn how to use these recipes in our write-behind caching guides for Python and Java.